portainer/portainer-docs/docs/v2.0/endpoints/api.md

 <b>NOTE:</b> We're using httpie to execute HTTP queries from the CLI.

-Once you deploy portainer (see Deploying Portainer section) you need to initialize your admin user.
+Once you have deployed portainer (see [Deploying Portainer](../deploy/requirements.md)) you need to initialize your admin user.

 ## Initialize the admin password